xandyx2014/xandyx2014/README.md

 🧮 Lover of Mathematics, 💕 Lover of anime, 🌎 Astronomy.  🎸 Music lover

-☕ Consumer of 1 cups of coffee.
+💧 Consumer of 1 cups of watter.

 #### Contact me on Facebook or twitter
    ![visitors](https://visitor-badge.glitch.me/badge?page_id=xandyx2014.visitor-badge)